MAGURA V5: Operational use

-On 2 May 2025, 50 km west of Novorossiysk, HUR Magura V7 naval drones reportedly shot down two Russian Su-30SM fighter jets using AIM-9 Sidewinder missiles in what was claimed to be the first shoot-down of a jet by a maritime drone.
+On 2 May 2025, 50 km west of Novorossiysk, HUR Magura V7 naval drones reportedly shot down two Russian Su-30SM fighter jets using AIM-9 Sidewinder missiles in what was claimed to be the first shootdown of a jet by a maritime drone.
 Su-30 "Flanker" jets are estimated to cost $50 million each.
-Ukrainian Defense Intelligence chief Kyrylo Budanov claimed that at least three Magura V7 USVs were used, and that while the crew of the first jet successfully ejected and were recovered by a civilian ship in the Black Sea, the second crew was killed.
+Ukrainian Defense Intelligence chief Kyrylo Budanov claimed that at least three Magura V7 USVs were used and that, while the crew of the first jet ejected and was recovered by a civilian ship in the Black Sea, the second crew was killed.

+On 2 May 2026 during the Balikatan 2026 exercises in the Philippines, Green Berets from the 1st Special Forces Group conducted a high-stakes live-fire mission.
+A Magura USV was deployed in Batan Island.

+On 5 June 2026, a Ukrainian naval drone, a MAGURA V5 as reported by Romanian news TV channel Digi24, citing military sources, exploded in the port of Constanța, Romania.
+According to the Ukrainian Navy, the drone had lost control after being affected by Russian electronic warfare systems.

+The 25th of August 2026, the new MV11 was showcased by its manufacturer as a floating counter-drone battery equipped with 18 Sting interceptors.